 5 Beach bag

 I like having a large canvas beach bag that’s always ready to go, so we can grab it and head out the door.
-This bag fits everything we need, and is lined with small pockets great for storing keys, phones and sunscreen.
+This bag fits everything we need, like our microfiber beach towels and sand toys, and it is lined with small pockets great for storing keys, phones and sunscreen.
 That way, I don’t have to dig through the bottom of the bag to find what I need.

 The YETI Coolers look awesome and every review raves at how long these coolers keep the contents icy.
 Until I can justify spending the $200, the Igloo MaxCold Cool Fusion 36 is working great, both for days at the beach and overnight camping.